20 discounts for veterans

 6. Car services

-After you purchase that new car, save on required oil changes and tune ups at Pep Boys and Advance Auto Parts.
-Both will give vets 10%, 15% or 25% off on select items.
+After you purchase that new car, save on required oil changes and tune ups at Advance Auto Parts.
+They give vets 10% off full-priced items.

 Transportation is a large cost when it comes to planning a trip.
 Save on the train, plane or bus fare.
 Greyhound offers a 10% military discount, and the following airlines offer between 5% and 10% ticket discounts, plus other perks: American Airlines, United, JetBlue, Alaska Airlines and Lufthansa.
 Car rentals are also cheaper for Veterans Advantage members at Avis, Hertz and Budget, with up to 25% off.

-Travel websites like Priceline offer discounted rates to certain destinations — kind of like coupons that can be used up until a certain date.
+As for travel websites, Priceline offers discounted rates to certain destinations — kind of like coupons that can be used up until a certain date.

 Lay your head to rest in the comfort of a lavish hotel at a fraction of the usual price.
 Wyndham, Marriott and Hilton hotels are among the major chains that provide savings for the military and their families — between 10% and 25%, depending on location.

 And Hotels.com offers U.S. military, government employees, teachers, students and first responders 10% off.